Pritchardia - Fan Palm: Planting and Growing

 Botanical data

-• Common name Hawaiian fan palm, Pacific fan palm, Loulu palm
+- Common name Hawaiian palm, Fan palm, Pacific fan palm

-The genus Pritchardia belongs, like all palms, to the Arecaceae family (or Palmae) and comprises 37 species of fan palms, including Pritchardia pacifica from Tonga and Fiji, as well as Pritchardia hillebrandii and Pritchardia remota from Hawaii.
-Common names for these palms include Hawaiian fan palm, Pacific fan palm, Loulu palm, and even Spoon palm.
+The genus Pritchardia, like all palms, belongs to the Arecaceae (or Palmae) family and includes 37 species of fan-leaved palms, such as Pritchardia pacifica from the Tonga and Fiji islands, as well as Pritchardia hillebrandii and Pritchardia remota from the Hawaiian islands.
+The common names for these palms include Fan palm, Hawaiian palm, Pacific fan palm, and even Spoon palm.
 The genus name Pritchardia refers to the British consul W.T.
-Pritchard who resided in Samoa and Fiji.
+Pritchard, who resided in the Samoa and Fiji islands.

 Pritchardia palms grow on volcanic soils and in the rainy regions of the Pacific.
-In their native range, the Hawaiian Islands (19 species of Pritchardia) and other Pacific islands (Fiji, Samoa, Tuamotu and Tonga), Pritchardia can reach heights of up to 40 metres with a trunk diameter of up to 50 cm.
+In their natural range, the islands of the Hawaiian archipelago (19 species of Pritchardia) and a few other Pacific islands (Fiji, Samoa, Tuamotu, and Tonga), Pritchardia palms can reach heights of up to 40 metres, with a trunk diameter of up to 50 cm.

-Growing on Pacific islands, these palms cannot tolerate winter temperatures below 5°C. They should therefore be kept indoors during winter, in a lightly heated room with temperatures between 10°C and 15°C. Consequently, these are palms that we will keep in pots year-round in our regions, but which can be moved outdoors to the garden during the warmer months.
+Native to the Pacific islands, these palms cannot tolerate winter temperatures below 5°C. Therefore, they must be kept indoors during winter, in a lightly heated room with temperatures between 10°C and 15°C. As a result, these palms are best kept in pots year-round in our regions, but they can be moved outdoors to the garden during the warmer months.

 Pritchardia pacifica, Pritchardia hillebrandii (© Forest and Kim Starr), and Pritchardia remota (© David Eickhoff)

-Flowers appear between July and August.
+The flowers appear between July and August.
 They are hermaphroditic, meaning they possess both male and female organs.
 The flowers are yellowish and fragrant.
-The inflorescence is arched with simple or compound branches of varying lengths depending on the species, but always extending beyond the leaves.
-Fruits develop at the tips of these inflorescences.
-They are small black berries when ripe, measuring 12 mm in diameter, each containing a single seed.
-Note that it takes around ten years of cultivation before flowers and fruits appear.
+The inflorescence is arched, with simple or compound branches of varying lengths depending on the species, but always extending beyond the leaves.
+The fruits develop at the tips of these inflorescences.
+They are small black berries, 12 mm in diameter when ripe, each containing a single seed.
+Note that it takes about ten years of cultivation for the flowers and fruits to appear.

-Flowers of Pritchardia, and fruits of Pritchardia arecina (© Forest and Kim Starr)
+Flowers of Pritchardia, and the fruits of Pritchardia arecina (© Forest and Kim Starr)

-The leaves are costapalmate (fan-shaped but with a central axis), arranged in a fan shape, plicate, and held by inermous petioles (without thorns) covered in tomentum (a sort of down).
-Each leaf can measure up to 1.80 m long and equally wide.
-The fronds are green in colour, ranging from light to dark, and waxy.
+The leaves are costapalmate (fan-shaped but with a central axis), arranged in a fan, pleated, and held by inermous petioles (without thorns) covered in tomentum (a kind of fuzz).
+Each leaf can measure up to 1.80 m in length and width.
+The fronds are green, ranging from light to dark, and waxy.
 The leaf sheath eventually breaks down into fibres.

 Pritchardia palms are widely cultivated as houseplants.
-Growth is slow during the first two or three years but accelerates afterwards, quickly producing a palm with a majestic habit.
+The growth of these palms is slow for the first two or three years but accelerates afterward, quickly producing a majestic specimen.

-Some Pritchardia species are listed on the IUCN Red List and are currently endangered.
+Some species of Pritchardia are listed on the IUCN Red List and are currently endangered.

 Leaves of Pritchardia pacifica